Abdessamed2002/BOT/README.md

 1) create you're own bot and get the token from the botFather

-2) set up you're envirenment and pull the bot.js code and install : npm install express npm install body-parser npm install cors npm install node-telegram-bot-api
+2) set up you're envirenment and pull the bot.js code and install : express, body-parser, cors, node-telegram-bot-api

 4) run the bot on you're terminal : node bot.js